Mauro Libi Crestani

-Mauro Libi Crestani (1968—) is a Venezuelan businessman and owner of the food distribution company Avenas Inproceca.
-He is either an owner, major shareholder, or holds some other controlling position in over 30 companies across three continents.
+Mauro Libi Crestani is a Venezuelan businessman and boliburgués who is the owner of the food distribution company Avenas Inproceca.
+He is an owner, a major shareholder, or holds some other controlling position in over 30 companies.

 Early life

 Mauro Libi Crestani was born in Caracas, Venezuela.
-His pathway into entrepreneurship was inspired by his father, who was a businessman in the transportation industry but eventually created a food industry business.
+His father was a businessman in the transportation industry and eventually created a food industry business.

-When he was 16 years old, Libi Crestani went to Milan, Italy to study management.
-Upon returning, he worked in his father's food business.
+When he was 16 years old, Libi Crestani went to Milan, Italy, to study management.
+Upon returning, he worked at his father's food business.

 Libi Crestani made “his mark as a food importer and entrepreneur" beginning in the early 2000s.
-That was the same time period that coincided with Hugo Chávez being in power in Venezuela.
+That was the same period that coincided with Hugo Chávez being in power in Venezuela.